I’m Dr. Lauren Gould

 Sleep is a whole-body, 24/7 process that impacts every aspect of our health.
 Better sleep starts with understanding the science behind sleep and how it’s shaped by our biology and environment.

-In this self-paced virtual workshop, you’ll learn how different factors interact to determine sleep quality, and how to overcome sleep-related problems.
-Modules are developed and led by me, a Licensed Health Psychologist with professional training and clinical experience in behavioral sleep medicine.
+In this self-paced virtual workshop, you’ll learn how different factors interact to determine sleep quality, and how to get on the path to overcoming sleep-related problems.
+Modules are developed and led by me, a Licensed Health Psychologist with clinical training in behavioral sleep medicine and years of experience in treating sleep disorders.

-You’ll gain realistic and compassionate skills for sleeping more comfortably and restoring energy more effectively.
-Whether you’re an individual, caregiver, or healthcare professional, you can choose a track tailored to your specific chronic health concerns or clinical interests to learn information most relevant to you.
+You’ll learn realistic and compassionate skills for sleeping more comfortably and restoring energy more effectively.
+Whether you’re an individual, caregiver, or clinician, you can choose a track tailored to your specific chronic health concerns or clinical interests to learn information most relevant to you.

 To receive priority notifications for when this workshop becomes available, click the button below to join my supportive newsletter.